aertslab/scATAC-seq_benchmark/README.md

 # scATAC-seq Benchmark
 These are all the Jupyter notebooks and scripts that were used to analyse data and generate figures for our paper "Systematic benchmarking of scATAC-seq protocols" (De Rop et al., 2023).
 With these scripts, and our pipeline [PUMATAC](https://github.com/aertslab/PUMATAC), you should be able to reproduce everything found in our manuscript.

+# Citing this work
+Please cite [De Rop, F.V., Hulselmans, G., Flerin, C. et al. Systematic benchmarking of single-cell ATAC-sequencing protocols.
+Nat Biotechnol (2023)](https://www.nature.com/articles/s41587-023-01881-x) if you use our data, and cite our manuscript and [PUMATAC](https://doi.org/10.5281/zenodo.7764884) if you use our scripts.

 # Reproducing manuscript figures
 You can find PUMATAC in [its own repository](https://github.com/aertslab/PUMATAC).
 This pipeline can be used to realign data from all techniques assessed here to the reference genome.